 If you have worked at Farm Camp before, this is for you!
 Returning Counselors have the same job description as new counselors, but also serve as mentors to first time staff, and have the opportunity to apply for more responsibility by adding a Coordinator role to their job description.

 (Must be a returning counselor) The Head Counselors are the primary support system for unit counselors, and are responsible for providing supervision, guidance, structure, and support as needed.
 They are the primary contact for counselors concerning issues with campers/unit, coworker dynamics, or personal needs.
 They generally oversee their respective sides of camp, and ensure that counselors are able to excel at their jobs.
 Head counselors communicate with Directors regarding issues with counselors and campers.

 Coordinator responsibilities are in addition to unit counselor duties and are most often filled by returning counselors.
-Outside of their major role, Coordinators spend the rest of their time doing the same tasks as unit counselors.
-Please read the descriptions below for more information on each specific Coordinator position.
+Outside of their coordinating role they spend the rest of their time doing the same tasks as unit counselors.
+Specialists spend the majority of their time within their specialized responsibility at camp and do not live in a unit with campers.
+Please read the descriptions below for more information on each specific position.

-- Horseback Work with horse trainer to structure horseback activities, lead horse chore, and work with ranch staff to feed, care for, and move horses.
+- Horseback Specialist – Work with horse program director to structure horseback activities, lead horse chore, and work with ranch staff to feed, care for, and move horses.

 All counselors are responsible for being CPR and First Aid certified before they arrive at camp.
 Skills such as lifeguarding, horseback riding, guitar playing, arts & crafts, performing arts, and agricultural, are particularly desirable and preference is given to applicants that are available to work the entire summer.